 Internship Program for Students

 As part of an initiative seeking to identify and develop the next generation of leaders, FSA has partnered with Friends Foundation for the Aging to create an internship program for students at our partner schools who wish to learn about working in the field of aging services.
-Accepted students experience organizational life within an FSA member organization for two months during the summer.
+Accepted students experience organizational life within an FSA member organization during the summer.
 Interns have worked in a number of different departments, including Administration, Human Resources, Social Work and Dining Services.

 Interns must receive academic credit for their experience, and be supported by a faculty member of their educational institution in establishing academic goals for the project.
 They are required to write a synthesizing report at the conclusion of their internship.